 El Salvador City Guide

-Come, visit, and explore the city of Gingoog.
-Experience its amazing culture, hidden beauty, paradise, tourist spots, landmarks, and festivals, and be accommodated by the hospitality of the friendly people of Gingoog.
-The city of Gingoog (City of Good Luck), simply referred to as Gingoog City, is a 2nd class city in the province of Misamis Oriental, Philippines.
-It consists of 79 barangays with the following names: Agay-ayan, Alagatan, Anakan, Bagubad, Bakidbakid, Bal-ason, Bantaawan, Binakalan, Capitulangan, Daan-Lungsod, Dinawehan, Eureka, Hindangon, Kalagonoy, Kalipay, Kamanikan, Kianlagan, Kibuging, Kipuntos, Lawaan, Lawit, Libertad, Libon, Lunao, Lunotan, Malibud, Malinao, Maribucao, Mimbuntong, Mimbalagon, Mimbunga, Minsapinit, Murallon, Odiongan, Pangasihan, Pigsaluhan, Punong, Ricoro, Samay, Sangalan, San Jose, San Juan, San Luis, San Miguel, Santiago, Tagpako, Talisay, Talon, Tinabalan, and Barangay Tinulongan
+Come and explore the city of Gingoog!
+Experience its amazing culture, hidden beauty, and paradise-like landscapes, along with various tourist spots, landmarks, and festivals.
+You’ll be welcomed by the warm hospitality of the friendly people of Gingoog.
+Known as the “City of Good Luck,” Gingoog City is located in the province of Misamis Oriental, Philippines.
+It is composed of 79 barangays, with the following names: Agay-ayan, Alagatan, Anakan, Bagubad, Bakidbakid, Bal-ason, Bantaawan, Binakalan, Capitulangan, Daan-Lungsod, Dinawehan, Eureka, Hindangon, Kalagonoy, Kalipay, Kamanikan, Kianlagan, Kibuging, Kipuntos, Lawaan, Lawit, Libertad, Libon, Lunao, Lunotan, Malibud, Malinao, Maribucao, Mimbuntong, Mimbalagon, Mimbunga, Minsapinit, Murallon, Odiongan, Pangasihan, Pigsaluhan, Punong, Ricoro, Samay, Sangalan, San Jose, San Juan, San Luis, San Miguel, Santiago, Tagpako, Talisay, Talon, Tinabalan, and Barangay Tinulongan, Barangay 1, Barangay 2, Barangay 3, Barangay 4, Barangay 5, Barangay 6, Barangay 7, Barangay 8, Barangay 9, Barangay 10, Barangay 11, Barangay 12, Barangay 13, Barangay 14, Barangay 15, Barangay 16, Barangay 17, Barangay 18, Barangay 18-A, Barangay 19, Barangay 20, Barangay 21, Barangay 22, Barangay 22-A, Barangay 23, Barangay 24, Barangay 24-A, Barangay 25, and Barangay 26.

 Guide to Claveria